 It depends on several factors, including your climate, how often you wash your hair, and how dry or oily your scalp is.
 However, as a general rule, it is a good idea to moisturise your 4c hair at least once a week and more often if necessary.

 There are many ways to protect 4c hair ends, but some of the most popular methods are:

 - Sleep with your hair in a loose bun or braid.

 - Use a heat protectant before using any hot styling tools.

 - Avoid using harsh chemicals and sulfates on your hair.

 There are a variety of easy protective hairstyles for 4c hair that can help keep your hair healthy and strong.
-By choosing styles that work with your hair type and texture, you can give your hair a break it needs from daily styling and heat damage.
-While protecting your hair, there are many different ways to style it, from braids to buns.
+Choosing protective styles that work with your hair type and texture lets your hair rest from daily styling and heat damage.
+While protecting your hair, there are many ways to style it, from braids to buns.
 Experiment with different styles to find what works best for you and your hair.
 Make sure to apply natural hair products to promote healthy growth and shine.
-And if you need help with selecting the right products, we are here to help.
+And if you need help selecting the right products, we are here to help.